Beatrice d'Este: Diplomatic mission to Venice

-A curious episode that took place on this occasion is contained in one of her letters to her husband, to whom Beatrice tells how, while walking through Piazza San Marco, some with the excuse of admiring her ruby had lingered too much on her neckline and how she had responded in a shrewd way: "I had a necklace of pearls and a ruby on my chest [...] and there were those who put their eyes almost up to my chest to look at him and I saw so much anxiety I told him we had to come home, since I would have gladly shown it ".
+In one of her letters to her husband, Beatrice relayed that while walking through Piazza San Marco, a man's eye lingered too impolitely long on her neckline, with the excuse of admiring her ruby necklace; she responded, "I had a necklace of pearls and a ruby on my chest [...] and there were those who put their eyes almost up to my chest to look at him and I saw so much anxiety I told him we had to come home, since I would have gladly shown it ".

-Finally, on May 30, she secretly received in her chamber three oratories deputies from the Signoria and, having let out all her gentlemen and secretaries, she remained alone with them, saying that she wanted everything to remain top secret.
-She then presented a memorial, given to her by her husband before her departure, with which he communicated, among other things, his practices with the emperor for obtaining the investiture to the Duchy of Milan.
-Then she showed a second letter from her husband, just arrived from Belriguardo, saying "this is stronger now": with it she announced the firm intention of Charles VIII to carry out the enterprise against the kingdom of Naples and to appoint Ludovico head and conductor of this enterprise.
-He therefore wished to know the opinion of the Signoria, asking that it be communicated to his wife before his departure from Venice, otherwise to himself when he arrived in Milan.
-The Venetians replied that what was reported was very serious and limited themselves to vague reassurances.
-The mission, however, already started with little hope of success, since from the beginning the Republic did not intend to support Ludovico.
+Finally, on 30 May, she secretly received in her chamber three delegated from the Signoria, with whom she talked alone, presenting a document from her husband that contained an account of Ludovico's actions for securing his investiture as duke of Milan from the Emperor.
+Then she showed a letter from him that had just arrived, saying, "this [her husband's position] is stronger now".
+This letter announced King Charles VIII's intention to attack Naples, appointing Ludovico head of the offensive.
+Ludovico wished to know the opinion of the Signoria, asking that it be communicated to his wife before her departure from Venice or otherwise to himself in Milan.
+The Venetians replied that what they heard was very serious, but only offered vague reassurances.
+Beatrice's mission had little hope of success from the beginning because of Venice's reluctance.